Ben-Fenocchi/IIB-Project/README.md

 1. Run `pipeline.py` with a target date to retrieve and filter news articles
 2. Run `DatabaseBuilder/DisruptionExtractor.py` to extract structured events
 3. (Optional) Use display scripts to inspect extraction outputs
-4. Validation scripts are located in `DatabaseValidation/`
+4. Validation scripts are located in `DatabaseValidation/` (at the moment these are simply just smoke tests)

-## Outputs

-* Structured disruption events in CSV and JSONL format
-* Logs of failed or skipped articles
-* Validation summaries (where available)

 ## Current Limitations

-* Validation is incomplete for some disruption types
+* Validation is incomplete
-* Indicator construction and likelihood modelling are still in progress
+* Indicator retrieval and likelihood modelling are still in progress
-* The relevance classifier requires additional labelled data
+* The relevance classifier requires additional labelled data to reduce overheads downstream

 ## Roadmap